flonadb/flonadb/README.md

 3. Copy the contents of [server example](examples/server) to your installation directory and in the next steps we will go over the role of each file while explaining the contents.
-4. `db.properties` contains the information that tells the server how to connect to the actual target databases, we're actually configuring the server to internally use one of its own features i.e. a [File Database Proxy](#file-database-proxy) configuration, the file contains the properties below.
+4. `db.properties` contains the information that tells the server how to connect to the actual target databases, we're actually configuring the server to internally use one of its own features i.e. a [File Proxy Database](#file-proxy-database), the example file contains the properties below.
     ```properties
     databases=mysql-prod